Apply for Summer 2025

 - Your CV

-- 1,500-word (maximum) proposal for your research, including how the topic relates to the IGS research agenda and your own research interests.
-Please make sure your proposal has a title and page numbers.
+- A 1,500-word (maximum) proposal for your research, including how the topic relates to the IGS research agenda and your own research interests.

-- A 250-word abstract at the beginning of the proposal, written for a general, interdisciplinary audience (this is in addition to the 1,500-word limit)
+- A 250-word abstract at the beginning of the proposal, written for a general, interdisciplinary audience (this is in addition to the 1,500-word limit).

-- A proposed timeline for project completion over the summer
+- A proposed timeline for project completion over the summer (this is in addition to the 1,500-word limit).

 - A copy of your unofficial transcript

 Additionally, one letter of support from a Boston University faculty member familiar with your research proposal concept and goals should be submitted directly from the faculty member to igssfp@bu.edu by the application deadline with your name in the email subject line.
+The letter of support should be from the faculty member advising your project, typically your supervisor and should address faculty engagement and involvement in the project.

 Frequently Asked Questions